Omegapoint/cydig-compliance-action/README.md

 *For more information about developing in the CyDig project, please go to the [Wiki](https://dev.azure.com/CyDig/CyDig/_wiki/wikis/CyDig.wiki/5/Att-jobba-i-CyDig)*

 ## Creating a release for the action

-At cydig, we follow [Sematic Versioning](https://semver.org/) for our action releases.
+At cydig, we follow [Semantic Versioning](https://semver.org/) for our action releases.
 Practically, this means that when you're developing and creating a pull request (PR), you can assign one of three labels to the PR: Major, Minor, or Patch.
 These labels correspond to version numbers in the format vX.Y.Z, where X is the major version, Y is the minor version, and Z is the patch version.For example, if you add the "Patch" label to your PR, and it's approved and merged, a workflow will automatically run to create a release for the action.
 Here's an illustration of how the version number would change before and after the PR:
 * Version before PR: v1.0.1
 * Version after PR: v1.0.2